PIE vs. PIH: Which Is It? How Should You Treat It?

 Post-inflammatory hyperpigmentation (PIH).
 Post-inflammatory erythema (PIE).
 Both happen as the result of inflammation often in the wake of pimples.
 What is the difference?
 And how can you deal with these unwanted post-breakout souvenirs?

 - PIE is a vascular response to inflammation or irritation.
 Capillaries just under the surface of the skin are stimulated by the inflammation creating a surge of blood in the area as a healing mechanism.

 Neither PIH or PIE is permanent but, in both cases, fading them takes time, patience, and strategy.
 We can help with the strategy part.

-UV Protect Required For Both
+UV Protection Required For Both PIH and PIE

 For both PIH and PIE, UV protection is imperative.
 Sun will darken PIH and further inflame PIE.
 Start the day with Day Treatment Lotion SPF 15 for hydration and UV protection in one.
 Light-weight, non-greasy, and non-comedogenic.